The ABCs of programmatic advertising

 Real-time bidding (RTB) is used for ad purchasing in both the Open Marketplace and the Private Marketplace.
 In programmatic buying, the publisher sets an initial price for its ad inventory at the ad exchange, where purchasers compete for impressions at an auction.
 The winner is the purchaser who bids the highest price for an impression.
 All Alma Media’s programmatic purchasing impressions are sold at auctions, and the winner always pays according to the second highest bid.
 This is known as the second highest bid practice.
 With the increased popularity of header bidding, first price auctions are now also more and more common.

-Technology and automatisation are key concepts within programmatic buying.
+Technology and automatisation are key concepts within programmatic advertising.
 Computerised data and related opportunities for advertising purchasers are even more crucial for the current popularity of programmatic buying.

 Purchasers have three types of data at their disposal: advertisers’ data, publishers’ data, and third-party data from an external vendor.
 Through computerised data, purchasers can choose the correct audiences from among billions of impressions and, in the best case, increase the efficiency of their advertising remarkably.